 RQ2c: How do ordinary citizens’ meanings of protest compare with meanings identified in the literature?
 (RQ2c: Citizens versus scholars)

-The study’s methodology draws upon previous interview work on activists participating in the 2011 protest cycles in Israel and in Spain (Shoshan, 2018; Shoshan & Oser, 2023).
-To answer these questions, we will conduct semi-structured interviews of 90 individuals from three countries: Israel, Spain, and the United States.
-These countries are useful contexts for the proposed study because they are all democratic contexts that have experienced high levels of protest combined with various challenges to democratic stability and rising levels of democratic backsliding in recent years, offering fertile empirical grounds for this research project (Gessler & Hutter, 2021; Meyer & Tarrow, 2018; Romanos et al., 2023; Shultziner, 2023).
-The three countries also differ from one another in important ways, enabling the project to triangulate findings from countries facing different types of democratic backsliding and instability to identify a wide array of ordinary citizens’ meanings of protest (see Table 2 for comparison of relevant macro-level country indicators and contexts).
+The study’s methodology draws upon previous interview work with activists participating in the 2011 protest cycles in Israel and Spain (Shoshan, 2018; Shoshan & Oser, 2023).
+To answer the research questions, we will conduct semi-structured interviews with 90 individuals from three countries: Israel, Spain, and the United States.
+These countries provide useful contexts for the proposed study, as they are all democratic environments that have experienced high levels of protest alongside challenges to democratic stability and rising levels of democratic backsliding in recent years.
+This makes them fertile empirical grounds for this research project (Gessler & Hutter, 2021; Meyer & Tarrow, 2018; Romanos et al., 2023; Shultziner, 2023).
+The three countries also differ from one another in important ways, enabling the project to triangulate findings from nations experiencing different types of democratic backsliding and instability.
+This diversity will help identify a wide array of meanings of protest among ordinary citizens (see Table 2 for comparison of relevant macro-level country indicators and contexts).

-Respondents’ selection: As our objective is to cover a wide range of possible meanings of protest, we aim to recruit and select a diverse set of respondents.
-Respondents will be recruited using a stratified convenience sample that starts with several different and unrelated individuals, to avoid studying a homogeneous social network (Milliff, 2023).
-To ensure diversity within the sample, our sampling strategy will specifically seek variance in key socio-demographic characteristics that have been found to be systematically associated with protest (e.g., gender, age, socioeconomic status), as well as variance in respondents’ experience as participants and non-participants in protests, using a pre-interview screening questionnaire.
-In accordance with qualitative research standards, these selection mechanisms are not designed to obtain a representative sample of the population, but rather to map and analyze a wide array of meanings of protest that ordinary citizens hold.
+Respondents’ selection: To cover a wide range of possible meanings of protest, we aim to recruit and select a diverse set of respondents.
+We will employ a stratified convenience sample approach that starts with several different and unrelated individuals, to avoid studying a homogeneous social network (Milliff, 2023).
+To ensure diversity within the sample, our sampling strategy will deliberately seek variance in key socio-demographic characteristics known to be systematically associated with protest, such as gender, age, and socioeconomic status.
+Additionally, we will consider variance in respondents’ experiences as participants and non-participants in protests, using a pre-interview screening questionnaire.
+In accordance with qualitative research standards, these selection mechanisms are not designed to obtain a representative sample of the population, but to map and analyze a wide array of meanings of protest held by ordinary citizens.

 Interview instrument: The interview instrument will consist of three parts: 1) a pre-interview screening questionnaire 2) a semi-structured interview guide soliciting the respondent’s meanings of protest 3) a post-interview questionnaire that provides more context about the respondent’s political and social attitudes.
-The preliminary draft of the semi-structured interview guide is available in Table 3.
+The preliminary draft of the semi-structured interview guide is provided in Table 3.
 It draws on two interview instruments that have been used to elicit diverse, detailed, and meaningful responses concerning people’s perceptions and narratives.
-The first instrument was used to study ordinary citizens’ meanings of voting (Plescia, In press).
-The main insight informing this instrument is that open-ended questions about meanings of abstract concepts, with as little direction from the researcher as possible, can help to overcome the limitations of closed standardized questionnaires (Plescia, In press, Chapter 2).
-The second insight is that sometimes people do not provide a full answer upon being asked a question once.
-Follow-up questions that ask people: “What else?” are therefore important to obtain a fuller range of meanings from the same respondent (Haddock & Zanna, 1998).
-Building on these insights, the first part of the interview guide will include the question: “What does protest mean to you?” followed by two follow-up questions that ask respondents about other meanings they may hold.
+The first was used to study ordinary citizens’ meanings of voting (Plescia, in press).
+The primary insight informing this instrument is that open-ended questions regarding the meanings of abstract concepts, provided with minimal direction from the researcher, can help to overcome the limitations of closed standardized questionnaires (Plescia, in press, Chapter 2).
+The second insight is that respondents may not provide a full answer when asked a question only once.
+Follow-up questions that ask: “What else?” are therefore important to obtain a fuller range of meanings from the same respondent (Haddock & Zanna, 1998).
+Building on these insights, the first part of the interview guide will include the question: “What does protest mean to you?” and two follow-up questions that ask respondents about other meanings they may hold.